uhasker/getting-things-done-in-next-js/src/01-a-brief-introduction-to-javascript/02-primitive-data-types.md

 The `??` operator is commonly used to provide useful default values.

-> Note that `string`, `number`, `boolean` and `undefined` are not the only primitive data types.
+> Note that `string`, `number`, `boolean`, and `undefined` are not the only primitive data types.
-> However, the other primitive data types will not be relevant for this book.
+> However, the others are beyond the scope of this book and will not be covered here.